ubaldot/dotfiles/README.md

 ```

 and run `/tmp/clone_dotfiles_ssh.sh` (or `/tmp/clone_dotfiles_https.sh`).
-Note that you need to `chmod u+x /tmp/clone_dotfiles*` and you may need to `dos2unix
-/tmp/clone_dotfiles*` before running the script.

-**If you are using Windows you must use WSL and your C: drive must be mounted in /mnt/c.**

 The scripts will clone this repo and copy the various files in the correct
 place.

 Once done you can use the `push_/pull_` scripts to keep your files updated.

+Note that you need to `chmod u+x /tmp/clone_dotfiles*` and you may need to `dos2unix
+/tmp/clone_dotfiles*` to run the script.

+**If you plan to use Windows natively (i.e. no WSL), then you must still use WSL for running the `clone...sh` script
+and you must pass the argument `win` and your C: drive must be mounted in /mnt/c.**